FengMingquan-sjtu/UGMathInteraction/README.md

 ## 🏆 Leaderboard

-Find latest leaderboard on the [AGI-Eval](https://agi-eval.cn/evaluation/detail?id=61) platform.
+Find the latest leaderboard on the [AGI-Eval](https://agi-eval.cn/evaluation/detail?id=61) platform.

 ## 🫵🏻 Test your own model